 The U.S. federal tax system is a pay-as-you-go arrangement.
-Taxpayers are supposed to pay the IRS its share of their earnings relatively soon after they receive any income.
+Taxpayers are supposed to pay the Internal Revenue Service (IRS) relatively soon after they receive any income.

 Adjust Your Withholding